 And while there isn’t a single best hiking shoe for everyone out there, we’ve broken down this list into categories to help find the best hiking shoe for you.

 In recent years, hiking shoe technology has moved toward low-profile and lightweight designs.
 Modern fabrics and soles manage to be thinner and lighter without sacrificing performance on the trail.
 For long hikes and thru-hikes, the benefits of a light pair of shoes only grow as the miles wear on.

 While many burly hiking boots weigh over 4 pounds per pair, hiking shoes tend to weigh around 2 pounds or less.
 If you like to go fast on the trail, or if you plan to do some trail running in your hiking shoes, light is undoubtedly better.

 Yes, shaving ounces sometimes does reduce long-term durability.
 However, lots of pairs of shoes on this list are more than capable of holding up just as long as a hefty pair of boots.

 With modern materials and advancements in design, you don’t need to give up durability to cut weight and gain comfort.

 Comfort is the most important factor for any pair of active footwear.
 The shape of the human foot varies wildly, and the shoe that feels comfortable to someone else might not be comfortable for you.
 Feet can be wide or narrow, arches can be high or flat, and heels can be bulbous or low volume.

-When selecting a pair of hiking shoes, there is really no substitute for trying them on and really paying attention to how they feel in action.
-Most people will want to seek out a fit that minimizes negative space but does not actively constrict or compress your feet or toes.
+When selecting a pair of hiking shoes, there is really no substitute for trying them on and paying attention to how they feel in action.
+Most people will want to seek out a fit that minimizes negative space but does not actively constrict or compress their feet or toes.